IBM/operator-sample-go/documentation/Prerequisites.md

 ### 3. Kubernetes Cluster

-The instructions assume that you use the managed Kubernetes service on the IBM Cloud.
-You can also use any other Kubernetes service or OpenShift.
+Any newer Kubernetes cluster should work.
+The Operator SDK version v1.18.1 has been [tested](https://github.com/kubernetes/client-go#versioning) with Kubernetes v1.23.
+You can also use OpenShift.
+We have mostly tested the two operators with IBM Cloud Kubernetes Service and IBM Red Hat OpenShift on IBM Cloud.

-You need to log in to Kubernetes, for example:
+Log in to Kubernetes or OpenShift, for example:

 ```
 $ ibmcloud login -a cloud.ibm.com -r eu-de -g resource-group-niklas-heidloff7 --sso